 For companies or trades, few things are as frustrating as unpaid or late invoices.
-Not only does chasing invoices create stress and use up valuable time, but it also impacts your balance sheet, and may put strain on client relationships.
+Not only does chasing invoices create stress and use up valuable time, but it also impacts your balance sheet, and may put a strain on client relationships.
+Unpaid invoices are bad for business efficiency and cash-flow.

 While it’s impossible to guarantee timely payment of all invoices, there is a lot that a business can do within its finance function to get invoices paid faster.